 For program updates and news from our Bug Bounty team, please Like our Facebook page: https://www.facebook.com/bugbounty

-You do not interact with an individual account (which includes modifying or accessing data from the account) if the account owner's explicit consent in writing, which you must produce upon request.
+You do not interact with an individual account (which includes modifying or accessing data from the account) without the account owner's explicit consent in writing, which you must produce upon request.

-We recognize and reward security researchers who help us keep people safe by reporting vulnerabilities in our services.
+We recognize and reward security researchers who help us keep people safe by reporting vulnerabilities in our products and services.
 Monetary bounties for such reports are entirely at Facebook’s discretion, based on risk, impact, and other factors.
-To potentially qualify for a bounty, you first need to meet the following requirements:
+To be considered for a bounty, you must meet the following requirements:

 Adhere to our Responsible Research and Disclosure Policy and Safe Harbor Provisions (see above).

 Submit your report via our “Report a Security Vulnerability” form (one issue per report) and respond to any follow-up requests from our staff for updates or further information.
-Please do not contact employees directly or through other channels about a report.
+Please do not contact our staff directly or through other channels about a report.

 Use test accounts when investigating issues.
 If you cannot reproduce an issue with a test account, you can use a real account you are authorized to use (except for automated testing).
 Do not use or interact with any real account belonging to another person without explicit written consent of the account owner (e.g. do not test against Mark Zuckerberg’s account).